 XBRL proposes a standard relation to be used explicitly for exploration.
-Such arcs are called presentation arcs.
-They usually describe a parent-child relationship and are meant to be assembled into hierarchies such as the ones shown in figures 2 and 3.
+They usually describe a "parent-child" relationship and are meant to be assembled into hierarchies such as the ones shown in figures 2 and 3.

-When using non-specified relationships such as presentation arcs, it is likely that if a relationship is drawn between A and B, then there also exists an interesting relationship between concepts close to A and concepts close to B. Defining all possible interesting relationship scenarios directly would be a difficult task.
+When using such relationships, it is likely that if a relationship is drawn between A and B, then there also exists an interesting relationship between concepts close to A and concepts close to B. Defining all possible interesting relationship scenarios directly would be a difficult task.